General Electric gets booted from the Dow

 Being ousted from the Dow is the latest indignity for GE, which is dealing with a serious cash crisis caused by years of bad deals.
 GE has replaced its CEO, slashed thousands of jobs and cut its coveted stock dividend in half.

 Last year, GE was the worst-performing stock in the Dow, losing almost half of its value.
+GE is down by another 25% this year.

 "We are focused on executing against the plan we've laid out to improve GE's performance," a GE spokeswoman said in a statement.
 "Today's announcement does nothing to change those commitments or our focus in creating in a stronger, simpler GE."